 Today would have been Mollie Tibbets 21st birthday.
 I can’t translate what her life meant to her loved ones or tell her story in a way that deserves to be told, so I encourage you to check out This link.
-I made my decision to run with pepper spray from that moment on after hearing her story because I realized that my happy place was no longer a safe and sacred space.
+I made my decision to always run with pepper spray after hearing her story because I realized that my happy place was no longer one that was safe and sacred.

-Isn’t that how it always goes?
-It’s always a small, tight-knit community, much like Fargo, and the residents are always surprised that this could have possibly happened in such a quite town.
+But isn’t that how it always goes?
+It’s always a small, tight-knit community, much like Fargo, and the residents are always surprised about how this could have possibly happened in such a quiet town.
 It’s always someone who’s loved.
 Someone with a bright future ahead of them.
 Someone who everyone has nothing, but nice things to say about.
 It’s always someone just like you and me.

 These are some* of the women who have gone for a run and never came back.